schoenio/schoenio.github.io/_pages/woocommerce-reply-to-customer.md

     <img src="/assets/img/woocommerce-new-order-reply-to-customer.jpg" alt="Plugin screenshot">
   </div>

-  <p>This WooCommerce plugin makes the new order notification email that is sent to the store owner appear to have been sent from the customer's email address.
-This lets the store owner simply press "reply" within their email client to contact the customer about their new order.</p>
+  <p>This WooCommerce plugin makes the new order notification email that is sent to the store owner appear to have been sent from the customer's email address.</p>

+  <p>This lets the store owner simply press "reply" within their email client to contact the customer about their new order.</p>

   <p>The plugin takes a minute to install, and will save a typical store owner hours of tedious work every year.</p>